junxit/us-congress-bills-114/metadata.md

 - 2015-06-01 — The Speaker designated the Honorable Chris Collins to act as Chairman of the Committee.
 - 2015-06-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3622)
 - 2015-06-01 — The previous question was ordered pursuant to the rule. (consideration: CR H3621)
+- 2015-06-02 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.